Judgment No. 3257

 The complainant successfully challenged the decision to offer him a one-year extension of his fixed-term contract rather than the two-year extensions he had previously received.

-decision; staff regulations and rules; breach; terms of appointment; performance report; contract; extension; fixed-term; offer; discretion; procedural flaw
+complaint allowed; decision quashed; staff regulations and rules; breach; terms of appointment; performance report; contract; extension of contract; fixed-term; offer; discretion; procedural flaw

 "These facts were significant as they highlight the need for reasons in this case because these circumstances impacted the complainantís ability to assess whether he should have accepted the offer of the one-year extension of his contract and whether he should challenge the decision.

 It is also significant that the complainant was reminded of the deadline [...], when he had not yet received the explanation.
 Additionally, it was in the letter [...], which included the explanation, that the Executive Secretary informed the complainant that his contract would expire [...] because he had failed to accept the offer of extension.
 The Tribunal therefore finds that the decision to offer the one-year extension to the complainant was flawed by the failure of the Administration to provide a timely explanation for that decision."

-decision; case law; contract; extension; duration of appointment; offer; termination of employment; notice; flaw
+decision; case law; contract; extension of contract; duration of appointment; offer; termination of employment; notice; flaw